 Here’s a practical kitchen routine that keeps risk down without turning dinner into a lab experiment:

-• Source smart: Choose reputable brands with clear lot numbers and storage instructions.
-Skip raw milk.
+- Source smart.
+Choose reputable brands with clear lot numbers and storage instructions.
+Skip raw milk and unlabelled backyard products.

-• Time matters: Offer small portions your cat finishes within 30–60 minutes; refrigerate or discard leftovers promptly.
+- Time matters.
+Offer small portions your cat finishes within 30–60 minutes.
+Refrigerate or discard leftovers instead of letting them sit out.

-• High-risk cats: For kittens, seniors, or medically fragile cats, choose cooked or commercially prepared complete diets instead.
+- Know when raw is the wrong fit.
+For kittens, seniors, or medically fragile cats, cooked or commercially prepared complete diets are usually the safer choice.

 6) Safer Alternatives That Still Feel “Fresh”

-• Canned high-protein formulas with named meats (chicken, turkey, salmon) and simple thickening agents.
+- Canned high-protein formulas with named meats (chicken, turkey, salmon) and simple thickeners.
+You can warm them slightly and add a spoon of water for extra aroma.

 Confused by labels?
 This walkthrough helps: Understanding Cat Food Labels.